 So, you must be able to independently evaluate your strengths and weaknesses as well as your work.
 Can you assess your work and writing with a critical eye and most importantly, always strive to improve your skills?
 Try to be more efficient and effective in not just your business, but your personal life too.
 Make it a habit to continually look for ways to improve.

-Often, you’ll need to make decisions without feedback, and lack of confidence can influence how you make those decisions.
+Often, you’ll need to make decisions without feedback, and a lack of confidence can influence how you make those decisions.
 Making decisions in fear versus confidence can be detrimental to your business.
 Sure, you can bounce ideas off of people or mentors, but in the end, it’s all up to you.

 You need to feel comfortable voicing your feedback and opinion without knowing what others are thinking.
 Stand behind your voice if it’s unique, even if your opinion is unpopular.
 A fair amount of criticism may come your way, and you need to be confident in your skills when receiving negative feedback, which you will at some point.